softqmisg/LowPowerLogger/README.md

 # LowPowerLogger
-a Low current consumption Logger
+Ultra Low power Temperature Logger with CR2032 or Lipo